OpenBagTwo/EnderChest/docs/suggestions.md

     !!! note
-        If you're creating your shulker box through the command-line interface, this is pretty much the only sort of box where I'd recommend selecting the "Standard" set of linked-folders.
+        If you're creating your shulker box through the command-line interface, this is pretty much the only sort of box where I'd recommend selecting the "Global" set of linked-folders.

    This is also where I have a baseline `options.txt` file.
 It's almost certain to get replaced in the actual instance, but it saves me so much aggravation